 - Grind the chutney ingredients till smooth.
 No need to add water.
 But if you cannot grind, then add 1 or 2 teaspoons of water.

 - Collect the coriander chutney in a bowl.

 - Check the taste and add more salt if required.

 - Cover and keep the chutney aside if you are making veg sandwiches immediately or else refrigerate.

-- Once cooled, thinly slice the beetroot and slice the potatoes.
+- When cooled, peel both the vegetables.
+Then thinly slice the beetroot and slice the potatoes as well.